 Wiley Blevins is the author of Sadlier’s new From Phonics to Reading for Grades K–3.
-This program is a comprehensive foundational skills program that incorporates 7 Key Characteristics of Strong Phonics Instruction.
+This program aligns with the Science of Reading research and has received ALL GREEN for being a Top-Rated Foundational Skills program by EdReports.
+See complete review here.
 Embedded professional development along with a critical review and repetition cycle make early reading mastery possible for every student.

-Wiley Blevins has taught elementary school in both the United States and South America.
-A graduate of Harvard Graduate School of Education, he has written over 15 books for teachers (including Phonics from A to Z, A Fresh Look at Phonics, Building Fluency, and Teaching Nonfiction), authored elementary reading programs, conducted research on topics ranging from fluency to using decodable text, and regularly trains teachers throughout the United States and Asia.
+Wiley has taught elementary school in both the United States and South America.
+A graduate of Harvard Graduate School of Education, he has written the International Literacy Association's (ILA) Leadership Brief, Meeting the Challenges of Early Literacy Phonics Instruction and over 15 books for teachers (including Phonics from A to Z, A Fresh Look at Phonics, Building Fluency, and Teaching Nonfiction), authored elementary reading programs, conducted research on topics ranging from fluency to using decodable text, and regularly trains teachers throughout the United States and Asia.
 His current interests include using adaptive technology and working with districts to correct instructional and material deficits.
 Wiley lives in New York City and also writes children’s books.

 Click to learn more from Wiley Blevins: